react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 Putting these together, you can customize the transition animation for a screen:

-Putting these together, you can customize the transition animation for a screen:

 ```js name="Bottom Tabs custom animation" snack static2dynamic
 import * as React from 'react';
 import { View, Text, Easing } from 'react-native';